Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Background and Related Work

 \subsection{Library Metadata}

+OSS package registries expose metadata to support activities such as discoverability and dependency management.
+Prior work has leveraged this metadata to characterize registries at scale, reporting trends in releases, dependencies, licenses, and contributors~\cite{bommarito2019empirical}.
+However, metadata quality remains challenging even for widely used fields such as licensing, with irregularities and incomplete information observed across package registries including~PyPI~\cite{wu2024large}.

-Several studies have analyzed the metadata of OSS libraries, with a particular focus on the PyPI ecosystem. \citeauthor{tsakpinis2025analyzing} explored how libraries and dependencies in the PyPI ecosystem link to GitHub repositories by analyzing URLs included in the "Project Links" section. \citeauthor{tsakpinis_pretschner_2024} identified suspicious empirical findings that motivated further investigations in the present study~\cite{tsakpinis_pretschner_2024}.
-Addressing the issue of missing repository URLs for PyPI libraries, \citeauthor{gao2024pyradar} proposed PyRadar, a framework for automatically retrieving and validating repository information.
-Their work also suggested improvements, such as linking package registries with SCM systems to enhance repository validation and introducing warnings for potentially incorrect package metadata~\cite{gao2024pyradar}, in line with the empirical findings of \citeauthor{tsakpinis_pretschner_2024}~\cite{tsakpinis_pretschner_2024}.
+A similar challenge arises for repository metadata.
+As repository links are not mandatory and may appear in different metadata locations, Vu proposed py2src, a tool that combines multiple information sources including PyPI metadata to identify GitHub repository URLs and provide reliability indicators for the returned links~\cite{vu2021py2src}.
+Repository mapping is also essential for studying discrepancies between source repositories and published artifacts: LastPyMile demonstrates that differences between PyPI artifacts and corresponding source repositories are pervasive and can introduce operational and security risks, underscoring the importance of correct package--repository links~\cite{vu2021lastpymile}.
+Similar concerns have been studied in other ecosystems: for instance, Goswami et al.\ investigate the reproducibility of npm packages and identify metadata- and toolchain-related factors behind non-reproducible build artifacts~\cite{goswami2020investigating}.
+Tsakpinis and Pretschner explored how libraries and dependencies in the PyPI ecosystem link to GitHub repositories by analyzing URLs included in the "Project Links" section.
+They identified notable empirical findings that motivated further investigations in the present study~\cite{tsakpinis_pretschner_2024}.
+Addressing the issue of missing repository URLs for PyPI libraries, Gao et al.\ proposed PyRadar, a framework for automatically retrieving and validating repository information.
+Their work also suggested improvements, such as linking package registries with SCM systems to enhance repository validation and introducing warnings for incorrect package metadata~\cite{gao2024pyradar}, in line with the findings of Tsakpinis and Pretschner~\cite{tsakpinis_pretschner_2024}.